laki88/techwithlaki/_posts/2023-01-30-leetcode-problem-longest-substring-without-repeating-characters.md

 ## Solution Approaches

 Below are the four approaches to solve this problem, each explained in a way that’s easy to understand, even for beginners.
-We’ll use analogies to make the concepts stick!

 ### 1. Brute Force